Effects of domestic violence on children: Older children

-Physical effects of witnessing domestic violence in older children are less evident than behavioral and emotional effects.
-The trauma that children experience when they witness domestic violence in the home, plays a major role in their development and physical well-being.
+Physical effects of exposure to domestic violence in older children are less evident than behavioral and emotional effects.
+The trauma that children experience when they are exposed to domestic violence in the home, plays a major role in their development and physical well-being.
 Older children can sometimes turn the stress towards behavioral problems.
-Sometimes children who witness the abuse turn to drugs, hoping to take the pain away.
+Sometimes children who are exposed to the abuse turn to drugs, hoping to take the pain away.
 The children, however, will exhibit physical symptoms associated with their behavioral or emotional problems, such as being withdrawn from those around them, becoming non-verbal, and exhibiting regressed behaviors such as being clingy and whiney.
-Anxiety often accompanies a physical symptom in children who witness domestic violence in the home.
+Anxiety often accompanies a physical symptom in children who are exposed to domestic violence in the home.
 If their anxiety progresses to more physical symptoms, they may show signs of tiredness from lack of sleep and weight and nutritional changes from poor eating habits.

-Assessment

-Children who witness domestic violence in the home should be assessed for the physical effects and physical injuries.
-However, it is important to note that physical changes in eating habits, sleeping patterns, or bowel patterns may be difficult to evaluate by a professional.